joeytakeda/misc/table.md

 Attributes
 @evidenceindicates the nature of the evidence supporting the reliability or accuracy of the intervention or interpretation.
-**Status**Optional**Datatype** 1–∞ occurrences of teidata.enumerated separated by whitespace**Suggested values include:**internalthere is internal evidence to support the intervention.externalthere is external evidence to support the intervention.conjecturethe intervention or interpretation has been made by the editor, cataloguer, or scholar on the basis of their expertise.
+**Status**Optional**Datatype** 1–∞ occurrences of teidata.enumerated separated by whitespace**Suggested values include:**

+internal there is internal evidence to support the intervention.there is internal evidence to support the intervention.external there is external evidence to support the intervention.there is external evidence to support the intervention.conjecture the intervention or interpretation has been made by the editor, cataloguer, or scholar on the basis of their expertise. the intervention or interpretation has been made by the editor, cataloguer, or scholar on the basis of their expertise.

 @instantindicates whether this is an instant revision or not.
 **Status**Optional**Datatype**teidata.xTruthValue**Default**false